-Scan the QR code to link to the Asthma Action Plan downloadable form.
-Click on Asthma Action Plan.
+Scan the QR code to link to the Asthma Action Plan form.

-GREEN ZONE (Doing Well) :
+GREEN ZONE (Doing Well):

 Your asthma is controlled!
 You are not having any asthma symptoms and can do all of your daily activities.
 If measured, your peak flow is more than 80% of personal best.
 Continue to take your daily controller medicine to keep your asthma controlled.
 Green zone is always the goal of asthma management.